IVRPowers/blog/content/post/products/video-rtc.md

 Our Video Gateway is specifically designed to connect efficiently existing Call Centers with our advanced SPLIT module running over SIP and adding live Video RTC to your business calls interactions.

 ## Web Browsers.
-ur Video Gateway runs over all existing Web Browsers with native WebRTC inside functions and javascript.
+Our Video Gateway runs over all existing Web Browsers with native WebRTC inside functions and javascript.
 To connect others Web Browsers, we can add a special plugin and/or a Flash Player for RTMP.

 ## Android & iOS.
 Our Video Gateway connects endpoints based in a native/hybrid Android or iOS app that you can create and customize according to your own requirements.
 Our SDK works with standard mobile development tools.